barc/backbone.giraffe/src/docs/viewFlexibility.md

 Now let's build the child view that spawns recursively.
 Let's start with its template.

 <div class='note'>
-The attribute `data-gf-click` is an intuitive way to assign a view method as the event handler for a DOM element.
+The attribute `data-gf-click` is an intuitive way to assign a view method as the click event handler for the DOM element.
 We recommend prefixing the name of the handler with `on` to make it clear an event triggers the method.
 </div>

 ```html